JHWebDeveloper/Able2Deux/README.md

 - Centering slider.
 Enabled when Free Rotate Mode: With Bounds is selected.
 This can shift the bounding box along the available rotated space.
 - New warning: Remove Referenced Media.
 Warning will fire when attempting remove media on the acqusition page that has duplicates referencing it on the formatting page.
 Remove Referenced Media warning can be enabled/disabled under Preferences.
 - New batch/filename tokens for timecodes: $s = start timecode, $e = end timecode, $r = media runtime and $c = subclip runtime.
 All are in the format of HHMMSS with frames rounded.
 If any of these tokens are used for an image, they will be replaced with "000000".
 - New batch name token: $f.
 Will auto insert the filename into the batchname.
-Only works in the Batch Name field when batch name is set to "Replace".
+Only works in the Batch Name field.
 Can be used for custom batch name templates more complex than the "Prepend" and "Append" aoptions allow.
+- Adding a backslash (\) in front of a token will prevent it from being replaced.
+Can be used if the characters of a media title happen to overlap with a token.
+The backslash will be automatically removed.

 ### Changed
 - Offset has been renamed to Free Rotate.